Gesture: Language development

+Sign languages

-Gestural languages such as American Sign Language and its regional siblings operate as complete natural languages that are gestural in modality.
+Gestural languages such as American Sign Language operate as complete natural languages that are gestural in modality.
 They should not be confused with finger spelling, in which a set of emblematic gestures are used to represent a written alphabet.
-American sign language is different from gesturing in that concepts are modeled by certain hand motions or expressions and has a specific established structure while gesturing is more malleable and has no specific structure rather it supplements speech.
-Before an established sign language was created in Nicaragua after the 1970s, deaf communities would use "home signs" in order to communicate with each other.
+Sign languages are different from gesturing in that concepts are modeled by certain hand motions or expressions and has a specific established structure while gesturing is more malleable and has no specific structure rather it supplements speech.

+Before an established sign language was created in Nicaragua after the 1970s, deaf Nicaraguans would use "home signs" in order to communicate with others.
 These home signs were not part of a unified language but were still used as familiar motions and expressions used within their family—still closely related to language rather than gestures with no specific structure.

-This is similar to what has been observed in the gestural actions of chimpanzees.
+Home signs are similar to the gestural actions of chimpanzees.
 Gestures are used by these animals in place of verbal language, which is restricted in animals due to their lacking certain physiological and articulation abilities that humans have for speech.
-Corballis (2009) asserts that "our hominid ancestors were better pre-adapted to acquire language-like competence using manual gestures than using vocal sounds."
+Corballis (2010) asserts that "our hominid ancestors were better pre-adapted to acquire language-like competence using manual gestures than using vocal sounds."
 This leads to a debate about whether humans, too, looked to gestures first as their modality of language in the early existence of the species.
 The function of gestures may have been a significant player in the evolution of language.

 Social significance

 Gesturing is probably universal; there has been no report of a community that does not gesture.
 Gestures are a crucial part of everyday conversation such as chatting, describing a route, negotiating prices on a market; they are ubiquitous.
 Gestures are learned embodied cultural practices that can function as a way to interpret ethnic, gender, and sexual identity.

-Gestures, commonly referred to as "body language," play an important role in industry.
+Gestures, commonly referred to as "body language", play an important role in industry.
 Proper body language etiquette in business dealings can be crucial for success.
 However, gestures can have different meanings according to the country in which they are expressed.
 In an age of global business, diplomatic cultural sensitivity has become a necessity.
 Gestures that we take as innocent may be seen by someone else as deeply insulting.

 The following gestures are examples of proper etiquette with respect to different countries' customs on salutations: